AdvancedCustomFields/docs/fields/post-object.md

 ---

 ## Description
-The Post Object field creates a select field with the choices of pages, posts, and custom post types.
+The Post Object field creates a drop-down list to select one or more posts, pages or CPTs from.

 ## Screenshots
 <div class="gallery">